-Really Nick, more dinosaurs?!
-I recently completed a series of 30 (yes, 30!) dinosaur cartoons as part of Jurassic June, an online celebration of all things dinosaur and what better excuse to draw a series of dinosaur cartoons?
+Really Nick, more dinosaur cartoons?!
+I recently completed a series of dinosaur cartoons as part of Jurassic June, an online celebration of all things dinosaur and what better excuse to draw a series of dinosaur cartoons?
 A little bit of a ‘mammoth’ task, you might say… a new dinosaur every day?!
-I wanted […]
+I wanted to create […]

 You may have noticed that I have an unhealthy interest in dinosaurs and other prehistoric creatures.
 When I meet people at networking events, one of the questions I always get asked is ‘how do you draw cartoon dinosaurs’?
 Of course, my usual response is ‘I don’t know, it just kinda happens’!
 So let’s take a […]

 You’ve probably already seen my cartoon Woolly Mammoth and Sabre-tooth tiger, but have you seen any of my other recent prehistoric animals?
 These were great fun to do – take a look below for yourself!
 Ceratogaulus This was my first real encounter with this critter – Ceratogaulus was basically a prehistoric rodent with a pair […]